 - Jose Cuervo: Jose Cuervo Especial (Reposado, Silver & Fresa Picosa); Jose Cuervo Tradicional (Reposado, Plata, Cristalino, Añejo); Reserva de la Familia (Platino, Reposado, Cristalino and Extra Añejo); Jose Cuervo 250 aniversario.
-Jose Cuervo Margarita Mix (Limon, Tamarindo), Jose Cuervo Paloma (RTD).
-With a term of registry rights of the brand up to March 20, 2024. - Gran Centenario (Gran Centenario Plata, Gran Centenario Reposado, Gran Centenario Cristalino, Azul Centenario, Azul Centenario Baby Mango, Gran Centenario 40, Gran Centenario Leyenda y Gran Centenario Gallardo).
-With a term of registry rights of the brand up to May 08, 2025. - Reserva 1800 (1800 Blanco, 1800 Reposado, 1800 Añejo, 1800 Cristalino, 1800 Milenio, 1800 Essential).
+Jose Cuervo Margarita Mix (Limon, Tamarindo).
+With a term of registry rights of the brand up to July 18, 2028. - Gran Centenario (Gran Centenario Plata, Gran Centenario Reposado, Gran Centenario Cristalino, Azul Centenario, Azul Centenario Baby Mango, Gran Centenario Leyenda and Gran Centenario Gallardo).
+With a term of registry rights of the brand up to March 08, 2025. - Reserva 1800 (1800 Blanco, 1800 Reposado, 1800 Añejo, 1800 Cristalino, 1800 Milenio, 1800 Essential).
 With a term of registry rights of the brand up to February 24, 2027. - Maestro DOBEL (Maestro Dobel Blanco, Maestro Dobel Blanco Humito, Maestro Dobel Pavito, Maestro Dobel Reposado, Maestro Dobel Diamante, Maestro Dobel Añejo, Maestro Dobel Atelier, Maestro Dobel 50 Cristalino, Maestro Dobel 50 Ediciones, Maestro Dobel Grandes Maestros).
-With a term of registry rights of the brand up to October 24, 2031. - Bushmills (Black Bush, Bushmills 10YO, Bushmills 12 YO, Bushmills 16 YO, Bushmills 21 YO, Bushmills Steamship and Bushmills Causeway).
-With a term of registry rights of the brand up to November 27, 2024. - Proper No. Twelve.
-With a term of registry rights of the brand up to May 08, 2028. - Boodles (Boodles Dry Gin, Boodles Rose, Boodles Mulberry).
-With a term of registry rights of the brand up to October 24, 2024. - Creyente (Espadin, Cuishe, Tobala and Cristalino).
-With a term of registry rights of the brand up to March 04, 2023. - Sangrita Viuda de Sanchez.
+With a term of registry rights of the brand up to October 24, 2031. - Bushmills (Bushmills Original, Black Bush, Bushmills Prohibicion Recipe Bushmills 10 Year Old Single Malt, Bushmills 12 Year Old Single Malt, Bushmills 16 Year Old Single Malt, and Bushmills 21 Year Old Single Malt, Bushmills 25 Year Old Single Malt, Bushmills 30 Year Old Single Malt, and Bushmills Steamship).
+With a term of registry rights of the brand up to November 27, 2024, to be renewed promptly for 10 years more. - Proper No. Twelve.
+With a term of registry rights of the brand up to May 08, 2028.

+- Boodles (Boodles Dry Gin, Boodles Rose, Boodles Mulberry).
+With a term of registry rights of the brand up to October 24, 2024, to be renewed promptly for 10 years more. - Creyente (Espadin, Cuishe, Tobala and Cristalino).
+With a term of registry rights of the brand up to March 04, 2033. - Sangrita Viuda de Sanchez.
 With a term of registry rights of the brand up to August 11, 2030. - b:oost (Boost, Boost Zero, Boost Sabores).
-With a term of registry rights of the brand up to November 28, 2028 and it will be promptly renewed for 10 years more. - Ron Matusalem.
-With a term of registry rights of the brand up to July 27, 2025. - Ron Castillo (Ron Castillo Blanco, Ron Castillo Imperial).
-With a term of registry rights of the brand up to March 30, 2024 and it will be promptly renewed for 10 years more.

-- 400 Conejos (400 conejos Espadín, 400 Conejos Cuishe, 400 Conejos Tobalá).
+With a term of registry rights of the brand up to November 28, 2028. - Ron Matusalem.
+Ron Matusalem Platino, Ron Matusalem Clásico, Ron Matusalem Gran Reserva, Ron Matusalem Gran Reserva 18 and Ron Matusalem Gran Reserva 23 and Matusalem XO.
+With a term of registry rights of the brand up to July 27, 2025. - 400 Conejos (400 conejos Espadín, 400 Conejos Cuishe, 400 Conejos Tobalá, 400 Conejos Reposado and 400 Conejos Añejo).
 With a term of registry rights of the brand up to November 13, 2027. - Oso Negro (Oso Negro Vodka, Oso Negro Vodka Tamarindo, Oso Negro Gin).
 With a term of registry rights of the brand up to June 07, 2032. - Agavero.
 With a term of registry rights of the brand up to October 25, 2024 and it will be promptly renewed for 10 years more.